Tobi3333A/Tobi3333A/README.md

 ## Hi there
 I am Oluwatobiloba Adejumo, the founder of Chadashiel Education (not yet publicly known), and an incoming Robotics & Mechatronics Engineering student at Xavier University of Louisiana.
-I am extremely interested in robotics, web development and data analysis.
+I am interested in robotics and web development.
 <br><br><br>

 -  **I am building** [Chadashiel Education](https://chadashiel.org).